NicholasJohnson9149/Udacity-P3-Behavior-Cloning/njohnson_writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results
+* Output Viedo of It Making Around the track at 9mph <a href="https://www.youtube.com/watch?v=jLts789TEbk">YouTube Link</a>

 ####2.
 Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing